Refine and Represent: Region-to-Object Representation Learning: Introduction

 \section{Introduction}

-Recent progress in self-supervised pretraining in computer vision has led to a wide range of improvements on transfer learning tasks such as image classification, object detection, and segmentation ~\citep{chen2020simple,caron2021emerging,Reed_2022_WACV, henaff2021efficient}.
+Progress in self-supervised pretraining in computer vision has led to improvements on a wide range of transfer learning tasks such as image classification, object detection, and semantic segmentation ~\cite{chen2020simple,he2020momentum,grill2020bootstrap,caron2021emerging,he2021masked}.
 Instance discrimination pretext objectives have driven many of these advancements, whereby contrasting augmented views of an input image, a network learns representations that are invariant to predefined image-level data augmentations.
-However, much of this work has focused on scene-level pretraining, which as recent works have shown, is not optimal for many pixel-level prediction tasks, such as semantic segmentation ~\citep{wang2021dense, xie2021propagate, henaff2021efficient}.
+However, much of this work has focused on scene-level pretraining, which as recent works have shown, is not optimal for pixel-level prediction tasks, such as semantic segmentation ~\cite{wang2021dense, xie2021propagate, henaff2021efficient}.

-Many state-of-the-art methods have extended image-level pretraining to learn local features by leveraging either region-based ~\citep{wang2021dense, xiao2021region} or object-centric similarity tasks ~\citep{henaff2021efficient, bar2021detreg}.
-Region-based pretraining methods enforce predictive invariance between random image patches that are present in both views and thus learn from all regions in an image, regardless of size or content.
-Similarly, object-centric pretraining uses segmentation heuristics to localize objects and enforces representational invariance to the features corresponding to the objects in the scene.
-Both types of representation learning have led to improvements in downstream dense prediction tasks ~\citep{henaff2021efficient,bar2021detreg, wei2021aligning, yang2021contrastive}.

-In this paper, we find that pretraining for dense prediction tasks benefits from both region-based and object-centric objectives at different stages of the pretraining process. \looseness=-1 Specifically, we present Region-to-Object representation learning (\ours): a framework that learns region-based and object-centric features by dynamically refining segmentation masks throughout pretraining and identifying dense representations in these segmented regions. \ours uses a \textit{region refinement module} to transform the predicted masks from multiple small scale image regions that capture consistency in color and spatial position, to larger, object-centric regions.
-Predicted masks are then used to enforce representational invariance for the features corresponding to the discovered segments.
+In order to train features which are better suited for dense prediction tasks, recent works have proposed extensions to the image-level pretraining objective.
+These approaches can be categorized into two types: region-based or object-centric.
+Region-based pretraining \cite{wang2021dense, o2020unsupervised, xu2021regioncl, xiao2021region} enforces predictive invariance between image patches, \ie regions, which are present in two views of an image.
+Thus, region-based methods can learn from all overlapping regions, regardless of size or content.
+While region-based methods outperform image-level pretraining methods on pixel-level prediction tasks, object-centric pretraining methods have led to better results~\cite{van2021unsupervised, henaff2021efficient, selvaraju2021casting, bar2021detreg, yang2021contrastive, xie2021unsupervised}.